Nicki Minaj: Cardi B Penning ‘Shether’ Diss Track With Remy Ma Amid New Feud

 Of course, while it seems rather odd for Nicki Minaj to make some rather shady remarks against Cardi B, fans on social media have noted that the 34-year-old is just months away from releasing her forthcoming album, having already dropped three singles from the project.

-With her next music video for “No Frauds” dropping in just weeks time, Nicki Minaj could potentially be igniting feuds with female rappers to hype the release of all the songs she plans to release in the next couple of weeks.
+With her next music video for “No Frauds” dropping in just a few weeks, Nicki Minaj could potentially be igniting feuds with female rappers to hype the release of all the songs she plans to release in the next couple of weeks.
 After all, being caught up in a scandal has usually done well for Nicki Minaj prior to release an album.

 In 2014, Nicki announced her breakup with ex-boyfriend Safaree Samuels.
-The news of their split came as a shock to fans, but once her third album The Pinkprint hit stores, it sold a whopping 220,000 copies in its first week.
-To date, Nicki claims the album has been certified double platinum when including streaming counts.
+The news of their split came as a shock to fans, but once her third album, The Pinkprint, hit stores, it sold a whopping 220,000 copies in its first week.
+To date, Nicki claims the album has been certified double platinum when including streaming numbers.

 With all said, would you be interested to hear a diss track from Cardi B and Remy Ma?